 All graduate degrees require the completion of one of the Master's Options 1, 2, 3 or 4.
 In plans where Option 4: Extended Course Work is used, the required capstone course is designated in the plan listing.

-Graduate Candidate Plans of Study must contain no more than 50 percent of their course credit hours from the business fields of accounting, BAPA, decision sciences, economics, finance, management, information systems, marketing and decision sciences.
+The Master of Healthcare Administration and the Master of Science in Environmental Management Candidate Plans of Study must contain no more than 50 percent of their course credit hours from the business fields of accounting, BAPA, decision sciences, economics, finance, management, information systems, marketing and decision sciences.
 Under no circumstances may any of the business foundation courses be used as electives or to satisfy the extended course work requirements under Master's Degree Option 4.